Re-sharing this letter I wrote to myself has been a tradition since 2012 – more than a decade ago now!

 Wishing you love, peace and happiness,

-Want to know how to prevent holiday stress?
+Are you itching to discover how to prevent holiday stress?

-For the complete guide to getting away from it all so you can truly relax over the holidays, check out The Great Escape: A Vacation Planner for Busy People Who Want to Take a Real Break from Work & Life.
+For the complete guide to relaxing over the holidays by getting away from it all, check out The Great Escape: A Vacation Planner for Busy People Who Want to Take a Real Break from Work & Life.